Wotcnt/Polyrifringence-Engine/README.md

 ---

 *If thought is absent, is there still an environment left to be experienced?
 Without an observer, the environment loses meaning, not existence but meaning itself.
 And if meaning collapses, existence becomes indistinguishable from non-existence; for to experience is to exist with meaning.
 A "system" is only a system relative to an observer, an "environment" only an environment relative to an observer, with meaning as the binding between the two.
 A universe without an observer has being but no meaning, while a mind without a model has existence but no world.
 Matter, energy, fields, and spacetime stand independent of minds, independent of interpretation, independent of meaning.
 Yet meaning, environment, and reality as experienced arise only relative to a modelling agent, collapsing entirely without an observer.
-Thus the very existence of "system" and "environment" is not set by physics alone but by the observer who partitions ~ who polyrifrucates ~ them.*
+Thus the very existence of "system" and "environment" is not set by physics alone but by the observer who partitions —— who polyrifrucates —— them.*

 ---

-### **_Observer, if your mind fell silent, would the world you know merely wait unobserved ~ or would it cease to be anything at all?_**
+### **_Observer, if your minds environment fell silent, would the world you know merely wait unobserved; or would it cease to be anything at all?_**

 ---